-I am a fifth year Bachelor of Architecture student at Carnegie Mellon University (CMU) with minors in Intelligent Environments (IE) and Physical Computing.
+I am a Bachelor of Architecture graduate from Carnegie Mellon University (CMU) with minors in Intelligent Environments (IE) and Physical Computing.
 IE focuses on spaces that support efficiency and high quality of experience, addressing both the integrated development of such environments and the resulting experience.
 These minors allows me to work in tandem with Physical Computing and Media Design.
 This unique mixture of education has given me the ability to take projects from ideation, to actualization, to post-actualization analysis.

 MY PERSONAL ASPIRATIONS

 I was born in Switzerland, but I am originally from Kuwait, and grew up and lived most of my life there.
 By working hard in my early education, I was granted the great privilege to get a full merit-based scholarship to come study architecture at CMU.
 I now proudly live in Pittsburgh, PA.

 Having spent most my years in foreign lands, that set the tone for a life of diversity.
 That is why it seems hard to define who I am with one word.
 I am a student and a teacher, an artist and a musician, a thinker and a doer.
 I use my camera as a third eye to wander through the world.
 I love travelling, meeting new people and learning about other cultures.
 I have a pact with myself to self-learn 10 instruments (I am at 7 instruments now).
 All of these things seep into my passion for people, design and architecture.

 MY PROFESSIONAL ASPIRATIONS

 I want to dedicate my life to positive social impact, whether through design, built structures, art or providing a necessary service to fulfill that.
 I am very passionate about working with refugees and displaced people, but I do limit my work to that.
 Coming from the Middle East, I am also passionate about women’s rights and women empowerment.